dynamsoft-docs/barcode-reader-docs/performance/speed.md

 ## Summary

 In this article, we first talked about some obvious and effective ways to improve speed, then we went through the complete reading procedure and looked at most of the parameters which might impact speed.
-Lastly, we mentioned the parameters to fine-tune the performance.
+Lastly, we mentioned the parameters to fine-tune the performance and some uncommon ways to speed things up.

 Depending on the actual image you are scanning or the usage scenario you are trying to cope with, you can experiement with these parameters to find the most suitable settings for the best speed.
 If you have any further questions, you can get in touch with [Dynamsoft Support](https://www.dynamsoft.com/company/contact/).